Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotEnemDist is DistEnemLow THEN DeployMilitaryBuildingtoSpot is Low

-IF NeedCity is High THEN DeployCitytoPioneer is High IF NeedCity is Medium THEN DeployCitytoPioneer isMedium IF NeedCity is Medium THEN DeployCitytoPioneer is Low
+IF NeedCity is High THEN DeployCitytoPioneer is High IF NeedCity is Medium THEN DeployCitytoPioneer is Medium IF NeedCity is Medium THEN DeployCitytoPioneer is Low

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzOTQ2MzI2MF19
+eyJoaXN0b3J5IjpbMTExNDg4MjkyNF19
 -->